 On Resurrection Sunday of 2001, I asked the LORD to take all of my earthly works, places of service that were pleasing to HIM, having eternal value, in the states of Montana and Colorado and give them to my sister Susan’s account in heaven.
 Each year when her birthday passes by and the holidays come and go, because I cannot wrap a gift for her, this is what I give.
-This last summer, on her birthday, I drove to Montana, and we began the Worship Hammer Project for each state in America.
-The Worship Hammer Project is Susan’s Song…the sound of radical freedom, the sound of pure worship, the sound of sweet love, the sound of gentle healing, the sound of divine restoration and the sound of eternal life.
-During the late spring of 2011, once again in the Flathead Valley of Montana, we began the Sword of the LORD project for each state in America.
-May Susan’s song continue to resonate throughout heaven and earth.
+This last summer, on her birthday, I drove to Montana, and we began the Prophetic Worship Hammer Project for each State in America.
+The Prophetic Worship Hammer Project is Susan’s Song…the sound of radical freedom, the harmony of pure worship, the melody of sweet love, the rhapsody of gentle healing, the song of divine restoration and the music of eternal life.
+During the late spring of 2011, once again in the Flathead Valley of Montana, we began the Prophetic Worship Sword of the LORD Project for each State in America.
+May Susan’s beautiful frequencies and reverberations continue to resonate throughout heaven and earth.

 David, the psalmist writes, “You have taken account of my wanderings; Put my tears in Your bottle.
 Are they not in Your book?”
 (Psalm 56:8, NASB).
 Daily the LORD gathers my tears as a love offering.

 And yes, the works of ministry (service to God) in other States of America and Nations of the World have been dedicated and humbly offered to others who have gone before me, that their accounts in heaven may be filled to overflowing with victorious joy!
 It is a simple act of intentional purpose with undeniable passion.
 It is possible that this writing is only a means to process my own grief or possibly to fulfill the need of a middle child to make things more fair or perhaps it has a greater potential eternally...which only time will reveal.